aacl2023-srw/aacl2023-srw.github.io/keynote.md

 ## Keynote Speaker

-We are delighted to have XXX as our keynote speaker at the Student Research Workshop (SRW) of IJCNLP-AACL 2023.
+We are delighted to have [Tom McCoy](https://rtmccoy.com/) as our keynote speaker at the Student Research Workshop (SRW) of IJCNLP-AACL 2023!
-The following are the details of the keynote talk.
+The following are the details of the keynote (virtual) talk.

 <!-- <center><img src="/assets/YanranLi.jpg" width="35%"/></center> -->

 #### Topic

-TODO
+Coming soon!

 #### Abstract

-TODO
+Coming soon!

 #### Biography

-TODO
+Coming soon!